zandaoguang-iscas/daoguang.github.io/_pages/about.md

 In the past few years, my reserach interest focuses on **code generation** and **pretrained language model (PLM)**:
 * Code Generation: focusing on techniques to improve the performance of generating code.
-* pretrained language model: aiming to design the pretraining objectives and pre-train a useful PLM on variety of downstream tasks.
+* Pretrained Language Model (PLM): aiming to design the pretraining objectives and pre-train a useful PLM on variety of downstream tasks.

 ## <i class="fa fa-ft fa-anchor"></i>&nbsp;&nbsp;Contact Me